Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Main Results

 where the division is understood to be entrywise. \end{proposition}

 See Section \ref{dfpdf} for a proof.

+We call the inference method based on approximating $(\hat{\beta}_i- \beta_i)/\hat{V}_i^{1/2}$ by a $t$-distribution with the degrees of freedom specified by \eqref{eq:d_formula} the \emph{Hadamard-t} method.
 This result also leads to a useful \emph{degrees of freedom} heuristic.
 If the degrees of freedom $d_i$ are large, this suggests that inferences for $\beta_i$ are based on a large amount of information.
 On the other hand, if the degrees of freedom are small, this suggests that the inferences are based on little information, and may thus be unstable.

 In our case, the $t$-distribution is still a heuristic, because the numerator and denominator are not independent under heteroskedasticity.
 However, the degree of dependence can be bounded as follows: